keiran-rowell/keiran-rowell.github.io/projects.md

 - These were the predicted proteins analysed for Eukaryotic Signature Proteins in an Asgard archaeon paper in *[Current Biology](https://doi.org/10.1016/j.cub.2026.03.041)*

-- These approaches are being exposed to expert bioscientists and automated *via* our `nf-core/proteinfold` collaboration and [Open OnDemand web form](https://github.com/Australian-Structural-Biology-Computing/ood-proteinfold).
+- These approaches are being automated through our `nf-core/proteinfold` collaboration and exposed to expert bioscientists *via* our [Open OnDemand web form](https://github.com/Australian-Structural-Biology-Computing/ood-proteinfold).

 ## Refactoring code for mass spectrometry reports -- (R, GitHub)